Treatment Advances for Challenging Patients with Type 2 Diabetes: The Role of Emerging Insulin Combinations

 Beth Israel Deaconess Medical Center

-Alan J. Garber, MD, PhD, FACE
+Alan J. Garber, MD, PhD, MACE

 Departments of Medicine, Biochemistry and Molecular Biology, and Molecular and Cellular Biology